penmalik/House-Price-Prediction-Analysis/README.md

 Feature importance visualization to identify which housing attributes influence price the most.

 Residual plot used to inspect model errors and verify regression assumptions.

+# Challenges Encountered and Lessons Learned

+During the development of this project, several issues were encountered while exploring the dataset, building the regression model, and preparing the features.
+These challenges helped deepen the understanding of data preprocessing and model evaluation.

+One issue occurred during the train and test split of the dataset.
+The initial code mistakenly used a training size of 0.2 while the intention was to train the model on 80 percent of the data.
+This resulted in the model learning from a very small portion of the dataset while being evaluated on a much larger portion.
+After reviewing the code, the split was corrected to use test_size = 0.2, which allowed the model to train on 80 percent of the data and improved the model’s stability.

+Another challenge occurred while converting categorical data into numerical format.
+The furnishingstatus column contained categories such as furnished, semi furnished, and unfurnished.
+One hot encoding was applied using pandas get_dummies to transform this column into numerical features suitable for regression.
+During this step, the generated columns contained boolean values True and False instead of numeric values.
+An attempt was initially made to map string values 'True' and 'False' to integers, which produced missing values because the actual data type was boolean.
+The issue was resolved by converting the boolean columns directly to integers using astype(int).

+A formatting issue was also observed when displaying prediction results.
+The predicted values appeared in scientific notation such as 7.505157e+06, which initially looked incorrect.
+After investigation, it was understood that this was simply a display format used by Python for large numbers and not an error in the model output.

+Another challenge involved sorting regression coefficients after rounding them.
+At one point the dataframe containing the coefficients was unintentionally converted into a pandas Series, which caused an error when attempting to sort using a column name.
+The issue was corrected by modifying only the coefficient column instead of replacing the entire dataframe.

+These challenges helped strengthen understanding of dataset preparation, feature encoding, and model evaluation.
+They also highlighted the importance of checking data types, verifying assumptions in code, and carefully reviewing preprocessing steps when building machine learning models.